gopac25/iot-project-general-self-signed-certificate/README.md

 In order to use HTTPS and establish a secure websocket connection, we need certificates.
 It can be purchased from a certificate authority (CA), or we can create our own, i.e. a self-signed certificate.
 A self-signed certificate is a certificate that is signed by the person creating it rather than a trusted certificate authority (CA).

+Why do you create a self-signed-certificate?
+Well, it can be used for testing purposes or internal usage.

 If you create a certificate, you usually need to handle that the certificate validation fails.
 As an example, if you use curl, this is done by using the -k (or --insecure) option.

 ```